 Pamela Scholl underwent lumbar fusion surgery in Indiana.
 Scholl alleged that the surgeon, Dr. Mohammed Majd, placed a screw too close to an iliac artery, causing nerve damage.
 She later had a second corrective surgery.

 Scholl sued Dr. Majd for malpractice.
 Indiana law requires complaints of medical malpractice to be submitted to a medical review panel.
 The medical and insurance industries view those panels as discouraging malpractice lawsuits that have no merit.
-Plaintiffs’ lawyers regard panel members as having a pro-doctor bias and typically view them as an obstacle that adds a layer of delay and expense that is meant to benefit doctors and their insurers.
+Plaintiffs’ lawyers regard panel members as having a pro-doctor bias and typically view them as an obstacle that adds a layer of delay and expense to litigation that is meant to benefit doctors and their insurers.

 The panel concluded that Dr. Majd did not breach the applicable standard of care.
 Scholl then filed suit.
 She relied on the expert testimony of Dr. Robert Sexton to prove her claim.